abhinavnautiyalDS/autostream-agentic-lead-ai/README.md

 The reasoning engine of the system is powered by a large language model.

-The model is responsible for:
+The model performs:

-* understanding natural language
+* natural language understanding
-* generating responses
+* conversational response generation
-* performing intent classification
+* intent classification
-* answering questions using context
+* contextual reasoning

-The project uses Groq's hosted Llama model for fast inference and reliable performance.
+The system currently uses Groq’s hosted Llama model for **fast inference and low latency**.

-The architecture is **model-agnostic**, meaning it can easily switch to other providers such as OpenAI, Gemini, or Anthropic.
+The architecture is **model-agnostic**, meaning it can easily switch between providers such as:

+* Groq
+* OpenAI
+* Gemini
+* Anthropic

 ---

 ## Intent Detection

-Intent detection is the **decision engine** of the system.
+Intent detection is the **decision-making layer** of the system.

-Each user message is classified into one of three intents:
+Each user message is classified into one of three categories:

 * greeting
 * product_inquiry